21AG1A05F0/Brain-Stroke-Prediction/README.md

 # Brain-Stroke-Prediction
 The project demonstrates the potential of using logistic regression to assist in the stroke prediction and management of brain stroke using Python.
+Brain stroke, a severe medical condition resulting from interrupted blood flow to the brain, is a major cause of mortality and disability worldwide.
+Early detection of individuals at risk of stroke is crucial for implementing preventive measures and reducing the burden of stroke-related complications.
+This abstract presents a machine learning-based approach for predicting the risk of brain stroke.
+Logistic regression is a statistical method for predicting binary classes.
+The outcome or target variable is dichotomous in nature.
+Dichotomous means there are only two possible classes.
+For example, it can be used for cancer detection problems.
+It computes the probability of an event occurrence.
+It is a special case of linear regression where the target variable is categorical in nature.
+It uses a log of odds as the dependent variable.
+Logistic Regression predicts the probability of occurrence of a binary event utilizing a logit function.